 We don’t currently allow comments on this site – so we don’t need to worry about this.

 If you subscribe to our newsletter than we will keep your name and email address.
 We will only use this information to send you the Wild Justice newsletter (and only if you have subscribed to it).
 We will not sell or give your details to anyone else.
-If you unsubscribe from the newsletter we will delete your details promptly – usually within a week but it depends how quickly we notice you’ve gone.
+If you unsubscribe from the newsletter we will delete your details promptly – and in any case before the next newsletter is mailed.

 If you send us a cheque by post (thank you!) we will keep whatever contact details you give us so that we can thank you and in case the cheque does not clear.
 We will keep a copy of our ‘thank you’ email to you for our records.
 We will not add your name or address (either postal or email) to any list of donors.